voletibhaskar/voletibhaskar.github.io/_posts/2022-08-25-CUDANN-Installation.md

 #### PART-3:

  We need to add these paths to the sys path folder.
- - Control Panel -> System and Security-> System-> Advanced System settings.
+ Usually you will find the two paths mentioned under the Environment path location. s

- {: .box-note}
+ 1. On the Windows taskbar, right-click the Windows icon and select System.
-**Note:** Usually you will find the two paths under the Environment path location.
+ 2. In the Settings window, under Related Settings, click Advanced system settings.

- Assuming your path location C: -> CUDA.11/
+ ** Control Panel -> System and Security-> System-> Advanced System settings. **

  {: .box-note}
-**Note:** Add the path of  'C:Users/Program Files/NVIDIA GPU Toolkit /CUDA.11/bin' folder as a path and save
+ Add the path and save 'C:Users/Program Files/NVIDIA GPU Toolkit /CUDA.11/bin'

 {: .box-note}
-**Note:** Add the path of  'C:Users/Program Files/NVIDIA GPU Toolkit /CUDA.11/libmnrv' folder as a path and save
+Add the path and save 'C:Users/Program Files/NVIDIA GPU Toolkit /CUDA.11/libmnrv'

 #### After installing GPU we need to add the following line to your code in the beginning if using VSCode:
 ~~~